ArekBialek/arekbialek.github.io/content/publication/bialek-2018-ng/index.md

 ---
 title: Relevance matters.
-Eighteen-month-olds' use of relevant informative pointing as a predictor of two-year-olds' language abilities / La relevancia es importante.
+Eighteen-month-olds' use of relevant informative pointing as a predictor of two-year-olds' language abilities
-  El uso de gestos deı́cticos relevantes e informativos por parte de niños de año y medio como factor predictor de las capacidades lingüśticas a los dos años
 authors:
 - Arkadiusz Białek
 - Marta Białecka-Pikul